By Mayo Clinic Staff

 - A mass you can feel in your upper abdomen

 When to see a doctor

-Cysts can become infected, though this is rare.
-See a doctor if you are feverish and have persistent abdominal pain.
+Rarely, cysts can become infected.
+See a doctor if you have a fever and persistent abdominal pain.

 - Severe abdominal pain

 - Weak and rapid heartbeat